longturn/freeciv21/docs/Coding/hacking.rst

     update loads near the end of the game.

-The autogame mode with :code:`timeout -1` is only available in ``DEBUG`` versions and should not be used with clients as it removes virtually all the server gating controls.

 If you plan to compare results of autogames the following changes can be helpful:

 * :code:`define __FC_LINE__` to a constant value in :file:`./utility/log.h`.
-* :code:`undef LOG_TIMERS` in :file:`./utility/timing.h`.
 * deactivation of the event cache (:code:`set ec_turns 0`).